NFL roundup: Ravens close in on playoff berth

 Flacco, who went 29 of 38, has thrown for seven TDs with just one interception over his last four games.

-Steelers: Five-time Pro Bowl linebacker and 2008 NFL defensive player of the year James Harrison was released to make room for right tackle Marcus Gilbert, who is returning from a suspension for violating the league’s performance-enhancing substance policy.
+STEELERS: Five-time Pro Bowl linebacker and 2008 NFL defensive player of the year James Harrison was released to make room for right tackle Marcus Gilbert, who is returning from a suspension for violating the league’s performance-enhancing substance policy.

 Harrison, 39, had 80.5 sacks in his 14 seasons with the Steelers and 82.5 during his career.
 Harrison briefly retired in September 2014 following a forgettable 2013 season in Cincinnati.